trwylde/Camelot-Quiz/README.md

-# TriviaGame
-A Trivia Game using JavaScript.
+This is a timed trivia game using JavaScript.